dubravcik/pbixrefresher-python/README.md

 ======
 Script for automation of refreshing Power BI workbooks.
 Built on Python 3.6 and pywinauto.

-Developed for Power BI Desktop 2.65.5313.1381 64-bit (December 2018) on Windows 10 with English locale.
+Developed for Power BI Desktop June 2019 Update (2.70.5494.561) on Windows 10 with English locale.